liwenhan220/Enigma/README.md

-# Enigma
+# Substituion encryption

-Just a simple encryption tool I built when I was in high school, should not call it an enigma.
+Just a simple encryption tool I built when I was in high school by adding permutation to alphabets.
+Now I think it will be fun to use this to experiment with decryption techniques.